mathsnuig/coronaviz/README.md

-# Visualisation of Covid-19 in Ireland using Irish government data
+# Visualisation of Covid-19 case data for the ssland of Ireland

+Data used are from the Republic of Ireland( Department of Health ), Northern Ireland ( NHS) and WHO

 [Shiny app](https://andsim.shinyapps.io/Corona/)